brecert/embeds/README.md

 cd embeds

+# fill out the config files in the config folder

 npm install # or yarn install, this project was made using primarily yarn!

 npm run start # or yarn start
 ```

+## Todo
+- finish caching solution
+- cleanup `oldGetAll` code to use fetch or similar
+- document code
+- add a wikipedia article getter command
+- add a command generator command
+- add a google image command
+- add a booru command
+- add an urban dictionary command
+- define feature sets for each of the commands (waiting for camdo to add this)
+- add more handlers